BIMSBbioinfo/deconvR/README.md

 ## How to Use deconvR

-User who wish to expand their own reference atlas can use `findSignatures` function.
-Below is an example dataframe to illustrate the `atlas` format. `atlas` is the signature matrix to be extended and `samples` the new data to be added to the signature matrix. `atlas` and `samples` are compliant with the function requirements.
+User who wish to expand their own reference atlas can use `findSignatures` function.`atlas` is the signature matrix to be extended and `samples` the new data to be added to the signature matrix. `atlas` and `samples` are compliant with the function requirements.
 After providing appropriate `atlas` format, users can create `samples` using